lipoja/URLExtract/README.rst

 - IDNA for converting links to IDNA format
 - uritools for domain name validation
-- appdirs for determining users cache directory
+- appdirs for determining user's cache directory

    ::